+Options purchased (Exhibit N-2) March 30, 2001

 The delivery dates set forth herein shall be referred to as the “Guaranteed Unit Delivery Date” for each respective Unit.

 10.2.1.1 Delivery Restrictions»

 .
 Seller shall use its reasonable efforts to deliver the Units up to thirty (30) Days earlier than the times set forth in Section , provided that Purchaser has delivered a written Notice to Seller at least forty-five (45) Days prior to the Guaranteed Unit Delivery Date and Seller shall provide written Notice to Purchaser a minimum of fourteen (14) Days before early delivery.